Should I See a Nurse Practitioner or Doctor?

 How many times have you arrived at your doctor’s office for an appointment and been asked if you’d like to see the doctor or a nurse practitioner?
 This question may come as a surprise; chances are you just assumed that you’d see your doctor.

 These days, however, that’s not necessarily the case.
-Nurse practitioners and medical assistants are now providing care that was once the domain of primary care doctors, even though they lack the broad training that primary care physicians have.
+Nurse practitioners and medical extenders are now providing care that was once the domain of primary care doctors, even though they lack the broad training that primary care physicians have.

 What is driving this trend?